hiphoox/course-rubymotion/Workbook/readme.md

 `source-highlighter=pygments`

-## ASCIIDOC Template
+## Asciidoc Template

-To install the template please copy from the "RubyMotion.css" file into /usr/local/etc/asciidoc/themes/rubymotion/
+To install the template please copy from the "rubymotion.css" file into /usr/local/etc/asciidoc/themes/rubymotion/

 ## Filter Template